 Click read more to find out about the Tour.
 Did you ride it?
 What were your best and worst moments?

-For more images from the Tour of Wessex check out the site Flickr.
+For more images from the Tour of Wessex check out our Flickr.

 The first day riders were met with spitting rain, and by the time they had set out on their bikes, a full downpour ensued, as Rachel, Claire and Tash began to climb through the beautiful Cheddar Gorge the rain began to soak them to the skin.
 Claire added "we all know what that soggy feeling is like so it wasn't to bad to deal with, we had to keep our pace high to get around the course quickly so not to get cold.
 Perhaps a high pace is not ideal as we have two days more to ride but you have to strike a balance between being cold and wet for another hour or sore legs at the end of the day.